Steps urged as 3 women slain in a day by partners in France

 Feminist groups are crying for more action and 1 billion euros in funding to train all French police and ensure better protection for those targeted by abusive partners.

-In response to public anger, government ministers held an online meeting on Tuesday with local officials in the town where one of the killings occurred.
+In response to public anger, government ministers held online meetings on Tuesday with local officials in the town where one of the killings occurred.
 “We’re all mobilized,” tweeted the junior minister for equal rights, Elisabeth Moreno.

 “Three women killed in 24 hours and their only reaction is to organize a little meeting days later?” asked Marylie Breuil of activist group Nous Toutes.
 “No, their work isn’t done.”